BoumedieneSaidi/qdag_react_level/README.md

 # launch the app

-# 1 - create the image : sudo docker build -t react-app .
+# 1- change the api adress in the env file

-# 2 - launch the container : sudo docker run -it --rm -v ${PWD}:/app -v /app/node_modules -p 3000:3000 -e CHOKIDAR_USEPOLLING=true react-app
+# 1 - create the image and the container : sudo docker-compose -f docker-compose.prod.yml build

-# 3- Target@ must be configurable !!
+# 2 - launch the container : sudo docker run -p 3000:3000 --name react-ct react-img